tristantyson/tech.tristantyson.com/_posts/2022-05-10-Add-a-custom-domain-to-aad.md

 toc: true
 ---
 ## Why add a custom domain name?
-When you first set up your Azure account, your Azure Active Directory tenant comes with an initial domain name, *domainname.onmicrosoft.com.* You are free to use this domain name, but it means that your account usernames become quite long, such as *username.domainname.onmicrosoft.com*.
+When you first set up your Azure account, your Azure Active Directory tenant comes with an initial domain name: *domainname.onmicrosoft.com.* You are free to use this domain name, but it means that your account usernames become quite long, such as *username.domainname.onmicrosoft.com*.

 To better represent your organisation, you can add a custom domain name.
-This lets you create user names that are familiar to your users, such as *name@organisation.com*.
+This allows you to create user names that are familiar to your users, such as *name@organisation.com*.

-## Prerequisites.
+## Prerequisites
-Before you begin you need to have registered a domain with an [ICANN-Accredited registrar.](https://www.icann.org/registrar-reports/accredited-list.html)
+Before you begin, you need to have registered a domain with an [ICANN-Accredited registrar.](https://www.icann.org/registrar-reports/accredited-list.html)

+I use [Google Domains](https://domains.google.com/), but I've also used [Ionos](https://www.ionos.co.uk/) before.

 ## Add your custom domain name to Azure AD.
 Once you have acquired the domain which you wish to use, you can add your custom domain name.

-1. Sign in to the [Azure portal](https://portal.azure.com) with an account who is the Global administrator for the directory.
+1. Sign in to the [Azure portal](https://portal.azure.com) with an account that is the Global administrator for the directory.
 2. Search for and select *Azure Active Directory* from any page.
-Then under **Manage** select **Custom domain names.**
+Then under **Manage**, select **Custom domain names.**
 3. From the top of the page select **Add custom domain**.

     ![Navigate.gif](/assets/images/aadcdn/Navigate.gif)